 Not game to loft my Pentax Optio G-2 just yet, I walked out to the 30 meter point, running a gloved hand over the line to bring the kite down.
 My tetrahedral bamboo skewer KAP rig was in readiness, containing the test weight that is just a little heavier than the camera.

 Up went the KAP rig, as I retraced my steps back to the anchor point.
-There it is in the photo over there.
+There it is in the photo.

 Then it was just a matter of waiting and observing.
 There were some interesting moments as the rig swung wildly a few times.
 But overall, everything seemed under control.
 Good!
 Still, I gave the kite a good 20 minutes up there to really prove itself.
 Or rather, to prove the kite / rig combination.